froldev/froldev-php-star-wars/README.md

 ## Description

-This repository is the beginning of your new month challenge based on your favorite PHP MVC structure.
+This repository is the Star Wars Website based on your favorite PHP MVC structure.

 It still uses some cool vendors/libraries such as FastRouter (fast request php router), Twig and PHP_CodeSniffer.
 For this one, we add our new friend : PHPUnit.